 Single sign-on, or SSO, is when applications or websites allow a person to log in using an already trusted third party to verify that the user is who they say they are.

+Instead of juggling various usernames and passwords for different systems, users log in once, and SSO securely handles their access to various resources.
 You’ve probably encountered this before.
 Most sites today offer the option to log in with Google or another trusted account.

 Multi-factor authentication, or MFA for short, is an authentication method that requires users to provide two or more verification factors before granting access.
+These factors typically fall into one of three categories:

+While SSO and MFA serve different purposes, combining them can provide a robust defense against cyber threats.
 Implementing both allows organizations to improve security without creating a completely crappy experience for their users, while also making it easier to monitor network activity.

 Let’s face it: passwords are a vulnerability.
 It’s tough for people to remember the complex, multi-character passwords that almost every application requires today.
 So wouldn’t it be so much easier to remember just one?
-One solid, complex and hard-to-guess passphrase that is.
+One solid, complex, and hard-to-guess passphrase, that is.

 With SSO, that one passphrase is all a user has to remember.
 But of course, SSO means fewer potential entry points for hackers—and once they’ve cracked the code, the doors have opened to all the user’s other accounts and applications.
 This is why requiring an additional authentication layer with MFA is so important.

 Cybersecurity is a challenge for IT departments across all industries.
 Not only are expectations getting higher, but the workforce is also evolving with new technologies and an ever-expanding global ecosystem.
 That means the risks are high as well.
-But combining SSO and MFA allows you to have a bit more peace of mind while protecting your organization or managed environments.

 At Huntress, we’re acutely aware of how hackers are getting smarter and evolving their tradecraft.
 So, we need to ensure that we’re implementing changes to make it that much harder for attackers to access an application or network.
 That’s why the Huntress platform is enabled for both multi-factor authentication (MFA) and two-factor authentication (2FA).